-Having just passed the MB2-716 Dynamics 365 Customization and Configuration exam, I wanted to share some of my thoughts and insights for those that plan to sit the exam.
+Having recently passed the MB2-716 Dynamics 365 Customization and Configuration exam, in this MB2-716 exam study guide I will share some of my thoughts and tips to help you pass the exam.

 What is the MB2-716 Exam?

 This exam forms part of the MCSA: Microsoft Dynamics 365 certification and is primarily intended for Developers, Dynamics Consultants, Technical Support Engineers or System Administrators.
 It aims to demonstrate your expertise with upgrading, configuring and customising Dynamics 365.